 From its inception through Spring 2014, UHCL was an upper-level institution.
 In Fall 2014, UHCL accepted its first freshmen class.
 As a result, six-year graduation data for first-time freshmen will not be available until Fall 2020.
 A vast majority of undergraduate students at UHCL are transfer students.
-The table below displays the four-year and two-year transfer graduation rates for the past five years.
+The table below displays the four-year and two-year transfer graduation rates.

 |Academic Yr||4 Yr Transfer Rate (%)||2 Yr Transfer

 Source: UHCL Legislative Control Board (LBB) Performance Measures report (Outcome 33, 38)

 Since its first graduating class in 1975, UHCL has awarded bachelor and master level degrees.
 In 2007 UHCL began offering a doctoral degree, and in 2010 the university awarded its first doctoral degrees.
 The table below displays the number of degrees awarded at each level and the total degrees awarded.

 |Academic Yr||Bachelor Degrees Awarded||Master Degrees Awarded||Doctoral Degrees Awarded||TOTAL|